ziqhru95/banker/README.md

 4. The test cases in the project include Q1, Q2, and Q3.
 You can run all of them together by executing the test suite named "Bank".
 This will generate a report.

 5. Once the scripts have finished running, the generated reports will be available locally at the following path: users/git/katalon/banker-main.
 You can view the reports in both HTML and CSV formats.

+If failed to run due to outdated chrome webdrive, in katalon, select Tools -> updated webdrive -> chrome